AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/admin-login-not-working-allowed-session-max-size-exceed.md

 <u>Adobe Commerce on cloud infrastructure</u>:

-(This setting is only accessible in the [!DNL Admin] when the deployment/operation mode is [!DNL default] or [!DNL developer].
+(This setting is only accessible in the [!DNL Admin] when the deployment/operation mode is default or developer.
 However, only the Production deployment mode is allowed in the Cloud environment.)

 To increase this value, run this command in the terminal (SSH):